-Keynote speaker: Michelle Willis Michelle Willis, Acting CEO, Marine Management Organisation Session One: Land-Sea Interactions How do we improve the quality of place-based decision-making?
+Keynote speaker: Michelle Willis Our transformation challenges to hit for 2030 Michelle Willis, Acting CEO, Marine Management Organisation Session One: Land-Sea Interactions How do we improve the quality of place-based decision-making?

 Speakers will consider how to embed systems thinking and a holistic approach in local governance, to achieve stronger and more integrated outcomes.
 Chair: Aisling Lannin, Head of Evidence, Marine Management Organisation IC(Z)M - What's the Story: Back to the Future?